FA78DWA/Data-Manipulation-R-Tutorial/dataManipulation.md

 Factor Variables
 ----------------

-IT might be intuative not to leave zipcodes as integers, because it will take more space and we will neve add or subtract them.
+It might be intuative not to leave zipcodes as integers, because it will take more space and we will neve add or subtract them.
 That's why we make zipcode variable a `factor`.

 ``` r
 restaurants$zipcodeF = factor(restaurants$zipCode)